JJNod88/PP1_html_css/README.md

     3. GitPods version control funcitonality meant I could commit and push my code as I progressed.
 Previous commits were always accessible should I have needed to revisit them.
 I did this using the gitpod terminal: 'git add .' , 'git commit -m "message"' , 'Git push'.
 My Commit Messages were designed to be simple and descriptive.
     4. Returning to my repository in GitHub, I located the 'page section' in 'Settings'.
 Located above the green GitPod button.
     5. Via the 'source' section, I selected 'Master Branch' from the drop down and published the link.
-    6. My site was rthen displaying as published.
+    6. My site was then displaying as published.
     7. I followed the link by clicking on it to check that the site was working.

 * Link to my Site [jjn-my-five-aside](https://jjnod88.github.io/jjn-my-five-aside/)